This is the Tastiest Instant Coffee Brand

-With so many varieties from Nescafé, we want to put more than one to the test.
+With so many varieties from Nescafé, we wanted to put more than one to the test.
 And it's a good thing we did because the Clásico variety was a much better contender than Taster's Choice.

 A teaspoon of these dark granules mix with hot water to create a typical coffee aroma.
 There's a slight hint of smoke, but otherwise, you wouldn't be able to identify that it's an instant coffee cup vs. the real thing.
-The taste is slightly artificial, but significantly better than the Taster's Choice.
+The taste is slightly artificial but significantly better than the Taster's Choice.

 Overall, this instant coffee is not great, but it's also not terrible.
-Let's just say if someone from your camping crew purchased this and you had no other choice, you'd be fine drinking it to get your morning fix.
+Let's just say if someone from your camping crew purchased this and you had no other choice, you'd be fine drinking it to get your morning brew.